 Truth is, I guess these stairs have always been fairly “stare-worthy”.
 But in the beginning, I don’t think it was really for good reasons.
 But I’ll let you be the judge.

-I’ve shown you these basement stairs of ours before.
+Before I dive into the how to, I’ve shown you these basement stairs of ours before.
 Truth is, we’ve had to update a LOT of stairs in our day, and the problem is, staircase renovations are almost always $$$.
-And we didn’t have $$$ for this project.
+Well, we didn’t have $$$ for this project.
 We had more like ¢¢¢.
-Problematic, no? *This post contains affiliate links for your convenience.
+Problematic. *This post contains affiliate links for your convenience.
 Please read our full disclosure policy HERE.*